Andreh-Z/Andreh-Z/README.md

 - 🚀 Express: Experienced in building back-end server applications using Node.js and the Express.js framework.
 - 💾 PostgreSQL: Experienced in designing and implementing database schema, performing data manipulation and analysis, and optimizing performance using PostgreSQL.
 - 🚧 Node: Experienced in building full-stack JavaScript applications using Node.js and various npm packages.
+- 📱 React-Native: Experience in developing native mobile applications for Android and iOS using React Native and related libraries such as Native Icons and Routing.
+- 💻 TypeScript: Experienced in adding type-checking to JavaScript projects, improving the maintainability and scalability of the codebase.
 - 💡 Other technologies/languages: Proficient in JavaScript, HTML, and CSS.
 Experienced in using MongoDB, PHP, Tailwind, Bootstrap, Framer Motion, and Svelte for various projects.

 ## Links